-The key to an excellent plate of Fried Ripe Plantains is to ensure that the plantains are at the right degree of ripeness.
-The skin should be almost black or in some cases, have a dull yellow color with patches of black.
+The key to a successful end-result is to ensure that the plantains are at the right degree of ripeness.
+The skin should be almost black or, in some cases, have a dull yellow color with patches of black.

-Throughout the length and breadth of the Caribbean, Fried Ripe Plantains can be found on all tables.
-Some people make it to accompany every meal while others make it to accompany specific meals.
-For example, in the South American country of Guyana, Fried Ripe Plantains are traditionally served with one of their national dishes, Cook-Up Rice (rice, beans, and meat cooked with coconut milk).
+Fried ripe plantains can be found not only on tables throughout the Caribbean but in other parts of the world.
+Some people prepare it to accompany every meal while others make it to accompany specific meals.
+For example, in the South American country of Guyana, fried ripe plantains are traditionally served with one of their national dishes, cook-up rice (rice, beans, and meat cooked with coconut milk).

 The varying degrees of ripeness is evidenced by the color of the plantain's skin which can go from cream to bright yellow to dull yellow with patches of black to completely black.
-For excellent Fried Ripe Plantains, you'll want to choose a plantain that the skin is dull yellow with patches of black or completely black—this is when a plantain is at its peak of ripeness.
+For excellent fried ripe plantains, you'll want to choose a plantain that has a dull yellow skin with patches of black or completely black—this indicates a plantain is at its peak of ripeness.

 Apart from choosing a plantain at its proper stage of ripeness, there are three other important things to take into consideration when frying ripe plantains.

-Use a non-stick skillet as this will aid in the easy release of the cooked plantain from the pan.
+- The Right Pan: Use a nonstick skillet as this will aid in the easy release of the cooked plantain from the pan.
 Remember that sugar burns quickly and sticks.
-Given the high sugar content in the ripe plantains, a non-stick skillet is an excellent pan-choice.
+Given the high sugar content in the ripe plantains, a nonstick skillet is an excellent pan choice.

-Use a neutral tasting oil such as canola or vegetable oil.
+- The Right Oil: Use a neutral-tasting oil such as canola or vegetable oil.
 The amount of oil used for frying should be just enough to coat the bottom of the pan.
 Too much oil will cause the plantains to soak up the oil resulting in soggy plantains.
 After frying each batch, drizzle additional oil if needed.

-Use medium heat to fry the plantains.
+- The Right Heat: Use medium heat to fry the plantains.
 You may have to lower the heat depending on the size of your stove burner and pan.
-If you don't, your plantains can be burned in no time or brown too quickly.
+If you don't, your plantains can burn in no time or brown too quickly.